jkp4you/YTID/readme.txt

 created by: Jitendra kumar
-This is a simple html css js website which include
+This is a simple html css js website which can perform some calculations using java script function with login registration using localstorage by js

 => static calculation using function
 => Login page for admin